 ORT or Opiate replacement therapy is becoming more widely used by medical professionals with each passing year.

-These medications not only help reduce the severity of the crippling symptoms of opioid withdrawal, they can also eliminate cravings, dampen the effects of triggers, and ultimately keep users from relapsing.
+These medications not only help reduce the severity of the crippling symptoms of opioid withdrawal, but they can also eliminate cravings, dampen the effects of triggers, and ultimately keep users from relapsing.

 This method of using ORTs to help treat addiction (rather than therapy itself) is one benefit of learning to look at addiction as an actual disease and is integral to long-term recovery.